 And the next question will come from Max Gumport with BNP.
 Please go ahead.

-Thanks for the question.
-This might be stealing the thunder from your upcoming Cagney presentation, it sounds like.
-But, Sean, you touched on the move within snacking to protein and healthy snacks and really that's a microcosm for what we're seeing in the broader package food industry this year.
-You've got higher protein categories like nutrition shakes, cottage cheese, Greek yogurt, all leading on the growth side.
-And then you've got unhealthy snacking categories that are showing larger declines.
-In your view, what's driving this trend and how long do you think it can persist?
+Hey, thanks for the question.
+This might be stealing the thunder from your upcoming Cagney presentation, it sounds like, but Sean, you touched on the move within snacking to protein and healthy snacks, and really that's a microcosm for what we're seeing in the broader packaged food industry this year.
+You've got higher protein categories like nutrition shakes, cottage cheese, Greek yogurt, all eating on the growth side, and then you've got unhealthy snacking categories that are showing larger declines.
+In your view, what's driving this trend, and how long do you think it can persist?

-Well, snacking is, you know, how big snacking is, you know, it's 80 billion.
-It's a huge space and it's a space that has always had a tremendous amount of variety.
-And depending upon what the hot macro trends are, you will see some shifting within that space from variety to variety.
-It just so happens that for a whole host of reasons, things like protein and fiber are super on trend right now.
-And, you know, who knows how that'll change?
-I don't see any change on the horizon in terms of protein and fiber being and low carb really being on trend.
+Thanks.
+Well, snacking is, you know, how big is snacking?
+You know, it's $80 billion.
+It's a huge space, and it's a space that has always had a tremendous amount of variety, and depending upon what the hot macro trends are, you'll see some shifting within that space from variety to variety.
+It just so happens that for a whole host of reasons, Things like protein and fiber are super on trend right now.
+And, you know, who knows how that will change.
+I don't see any change on the horizon in terms of protein and fiber and low carb really being on trend.
 And so we are highly concentrated in our snack business in those benefit areas.
-And what happens when you get on trend like that is the categories grow and retailers add new brands to just to satisfy the demand.
-So when you think about big categories, you know, in the food industry, you see cookies as an example, you see a lot of variety and that's needed to satisfy demand.
-So that's why you see in areas like meat sticks, new brands showing up because that's textbook.
-And that's why we acquired the fatty smoked meats business, because it's a new brand.
-It's playing that role and it's growing at a super fast rate.
-So we now have in meat sticks what we call the trifecta smokehouse between Slim Jim, Dukes and Fatty.
-And we think having a suite of brands there, just like we do in popcorn and seeds, is the best way to continue capitalizing on that growth.
-But I don't see those trends changing.
-And I like being protein centric, fiber centric, and I like not being DSD.
+And what happens when you get on trend like that is, the categories grow and retailers add new brands just to satisfy the demand.
+So when you think about big categories, you know, in the food industry, you see cookies as an example.
+You see a lot of variety, and that's needed to satisfy demand.
+So that's why you see in areas like meat sticks new brands showing up because that's textbook, and that's why we acquired the fatty smoked meats business because it's a new brand, it's playing that role, and it's growing at a super fast rate.
+So We now have in meat sticks what we call the trifecta smokehouse between Slim Jim, Duke's, and Fatty, and we think having a suite of brands there, just like we do in popcorn and seeds, is the best way to continue capitalizing on that growth.
+But I don't see those trends changing, and I like being protein-centric, fiber-centric, and I like not being DSD.
 That's a good combination for snack business.
 Great.
-Thanks very much.
+Thank you very much.

-And the next question will come from Rob Dickerson with Jeffreys.
+And the next question will come from Rob Dickerson with Jefferies.
 Please go ahead.

 And the next question will come from Leah Jordan with Goldman Sachs.
 Please go ahead.

 Well, Frozen is an absolutely awesome space.
-We've been saying that pretty much exclusively for about 10 years.
-So I'm glad people are starting to recognize the opportunity in the space because it's a vast domain within the retailer store.
-And we've been really the only ones have been active in driving that.
-And as a result, our products are in our innovation machine is well out ahead of our competition.
+We've been saying that pretty much exclusively for about 10 years, so I'm glad people are starting to recognize the opportunity in the space because it's a vast domain within the retailer store, and we've been really the only ones that have been active in driving that.
+And as a result, our products and our innovation machine is well out ahead of our competition.
 You can see that in extremely strong market share.
 So we love our model.
 We're just going to continue to drive it and lead it.
-And to the degree the retailers continue to appreciate how much upside innovation space remains in Frozen, the faster the overall category is going to grow.
-And we're the leaders globally in Frozen and certainly clearly in the US you can see by the share numbers and and we intend to stay that way.
+And to the degree the retailers continue to appreciate how much upside and innovation space remains in Frozen, the faster the overall category is going to grow.
+And we're the leaders globally in Frozen and certainly clearly in the U.S., as you can see by the share numbers.
+And we intend to stay that way.